Xilinx/XRT/src/runtime_src/doc/toc/p2p.rst

 Enable/Disable P2P
 ~~~~~~~~~~~~~~~~~~

-XRT ``xbutil`` is used to enable/disable P2P feature and check current configuration.
+XRT ``xrt-smi`` is used to enable/disable P2P feature and check current configuration.
 P2P configuration is persistent across warm reboot.
 Enabling or disabling P2P requires root privilege.

 Enabling P2P after cold boot is likly to fail because it resizes an exisitng P2P PCIe BAR to a large size and usually Linux will not reserve large IO memory for the PCIe bridges.
 XRT driver checks the maximum IO memory allowed by host BIOS setup and returns error if there is not enough IO memory for P2P.
 A warm reboot is required in this scenario after which BIOS and Linux will reassign the required expanded IO memory resource for P2P BAR.
 If a system stops responding after enabling P2P and warm reboot does not recover the host then power cycle is required to recover the host.